[ Printer Friendly Version ] [ Report Abuse ]

-“That direction,” Potter interrupted, pointing down the corridor we were standing in.
-It led into an eerie, inky blackness, dark save for the occasional fluttering light of the torches on the wall.
-The sight was spooky enough to give me shivers.
+“ — that direction,” Potter interrupted, pointing towards the stretch of dark corridor before us.
+His finger led to an eerie, inky blackness, dark save for the occasional fluttering light of the torches on the wall.
+The sight was spooky enough to make me forget my previous anger.

 “Potter,” I sighed, exasperated.
-“Will you stop trying to— “
+“Will you stop— “

-“Finish your sentences?”
+“ — finishing your sentences?”
 Potter’s face broke out into a full-fledged smirk.
 I gritted my teeth.

-Don’t say it, Agatha, don’t say it...
+Don’t say it, Agatha, don’t say it.